TmmmmmR/poc-secdevops/README.md

 # poc-secdevops
-Practical SecDevOps Use Case: Using Github, Jenkins, OWASP Zap and Docker
+Practical SecDevOps Use Case: Using Github, Jenkins, OWASP Zap